-Under Program 2.1.5, the community would review and consider modified sign standards to loosen restrictions and allow for creative signage that would enhance area branding and marketing.
-Reach out to and encourage participation on this front from non-profit organizations such as RFACH
+Under Program 2.1.5, the community would review and consider modified sign standards to loosen restrictions for business signage and allow for creative advertising and wayfinding signage that would enhance area branding and marketing while remaining consistent with MUCTD and Caltrans standards.
+Reach out to and encourage participation on this front from non-profit organizations such as REACH.